Sep 26, 2025

 The new law allows patients to request that insurers pay their providers directly, reducing both administrative burden and out-of-pocket surprises.

-SB 1392 (Cervantes/Ryan): The legislation has passed both the House and the Senate and now awaits the Governor’s signature.
-Once this legislation is signed by the Governor, it would take effect January 1, 2026.
+SB 1392 (Cervantes/Ryan): The legislation has been signed by the Governor, it will take effect January 1, 2026.

 Bringing Clarity and Flexibility to Electronic Claims